sumitkmandal/WRR_NoC_analytical_model/README.md

-# Theoretical Analysis and Evaluation of NoCs with Weighted Round-Robin Arbitration:An Open Source Release
+# Theoretical Analysis and Evaluation of NoCs with Weighted Round-Robin Arbitration: An Open Source Release
 Analytical model of NoCs with weighted round robin (WRR) arbitration

        1. Directory information